jamessrichie/course-hunter/README.md

 # course-hunter

 Course-Hunter automates your browser to register for courses as soon as a trigger event occurs.
-This trigger event could be a text message, an email, or a specified time, depending on the listener function used.
+This trigger event could be a text message, an email, or a specific time.
-* Course-Hunter is designed to work with macOS and Safari, but should require minimal modifications to work with other operating systems and browsers.
+* Course-Hunter is designed to work with macOS and Safari, but should be easily modified for other operating systems and browsers.

 ## Disclaimer